PlanetLive/LinearA/axe/README.md

 **Lattice for Mirror Messages**

-Column 1: Consonants (in first and second column) Column 2: Vowels
+Column 1 (Priestess): Consonants (in first and second column) Column 2 (Priest): Vowels
-Column 3: Numbers
+Column 3: Numbers 13, 14 and 15

-A clue that this is a transmission code is the dots at the top of each column, and the 3-dot "shortcut" characters within two of the columns.
-The character's verticle position in the column can be conveyed by longer pulses (dashes).
+A clue that this is a transmission code is the dots at the top of each column.
+Let's assume there is one beat for the first column, two for the secon and three for the third.
+Each character's verticle position in the column can be conveyed by values 1 to 6.
+So a roll of two ones would be Heaven (as Hiro translated on the [Malia Stone](../hiro/#malia)).

 In Japanese, there are 9 consonants (K, S, T, N, H, M, Y, R, W) and 5 vowels (A, I, U, E, O).
 Modern Japanese does not contain the following syllables any more: YI, YE, WI, WU, WE.
 The only consonant that can stand alone in Japanese, and has its own symbol, is N.